 - 1. Bolt on the counterweights. - 2.
 Remove the white plastic housing (Frame Case) from the Drive Unit to avoid damage. - 3.
 Insert the Vane Locking Pin to keep the top section rigid. - 4.
-Remove the Shaft Locking Pin from its sleeve in the Drive Unit frame. - 5.
+Remove the Shaft Locking Pin from its sleeve in the Drive Unit frame (noted as Rudder Lock above) - 5.
 Move the Ratio Knob to the far left so that the plastic-sleeved Drive Arm points to the far right at the 4 o'clock direction (approximately).